Ariel-Yu/database-kubernetes/python/class-attributes-vs-instance-attributes.md

 - Class attributes belongs to the class and are shared with all the objects of the class
 - Class attributes are instantiated **outside \_\_init\_\_**
 - When to use class attributes
+  - A class attribute can serve as a type.
+Which means that, a parent class with only attributes but no methods can be transformed into a class attribute of the child class instead
   - Constants
   - Track data of all instances of the class